artikcloud/sample-nodejs-scheduleSunriseSunset/readme.md

 }
 ```

-The rule is now active and will trigger the action specified at sunset.
+The Rule is now active and will trigger the specified Action at sunset for the GPS coordinates specified.

 ### 2. View this Rule in your account